computor-tools/qubic-lrv/README.md

 ### Transaction issuance
 > [!IMPORTANT]
 > Only one transaction can be executed per entity per tick.
+>
+> While transactions may be _included_ in the blockchain it is not necessarily true that they were _executed_.
+This is why we rely on `RESPOND_ENTITY` data, and verify the merkle proof for the _spectrum_.

 > [!CAUTION]
-> Sharing private keys among different client and entity instances may result in invalid data emitted in `transfer` and `entity.outgoingTransaction` events, as well as accidental cancelation of transactions.
+> Sharing private keys among different client and entity instances may result in invalid data in `entity.outgoingTransaction` and `transfer` event, as well as accidental cancelation of transactions.
 > Synchronize transaction issuance with additional code if your use case reuires to support multiple instances simultaneously.

 To issue transaction create an entity as the source.
 A suitable execution tick can be used by awaiting `entity.executionTick()`, which is resolved once client is synced or after pending transaction is cleared.